Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models

-We then visualize how the number of parameters in the CNNs, MHAs, and FFNs of the pruned WavLM Base+ model changes under different sparsity levels, as shown in Figure~\ref{fig:visualization}.
-As observed, the middle CNN layers are more relevant and thus better preserved.
-For the Transformer layers, the 9th and 10th layers are almost completely removed after pruning.
-However, due to the residual connections \cite{he2016deep}, information can still propagate to higher layers even when the attention heads are removed.
-In most prunable units, higher sparsity generally results in a proportional reduction of parameters.
-Nevertheless, for certain units, such as the first and last two layers of MHAs, the structure remains unchanged beyond a certain sparsity level, suggesting that the current structure is already dense and cannot be further pruned.
+Figure~\ref{fig:visualization} shows how the number of parameters retained in the convolutional (CNN), multi-head attention (MHA), and feed-forward network (FFN) components of WavLM Base+ changes under different sparsity levels.
+The middle CNN layers are more strongly preserved, indicating higher task relevance.
+Among the Transformer blocks, the 9th and 10th layers are almost completely removed after pruning.
+However, due to residual connections~\cite{he2016deep}, information can still propagate to deeper layers even when attention heads are removed.

+In most prunable units, higher sparsity yields a roughly proportional reduction in parameters.
+However, for some components---such as the first and last two MHA layers---the structure remains unchanged beyond a certain sparsity level, suggesting that the current pruning strategy has reached its structural limit for these parts.